Kim and Moon to meet at military demarcation line before summit - Journal du Cameroun

 The meeting will be only the third of its kind, following summits in Pyongyang in 2000 and 2007, and the high point so far of a rapid diplomatic rapprochement on the tension-wracked peninsula, ahead of a much-anticipated meeting between Kim and US President Donald Trump.

 The North’s nuclear arsenal will be high on the agenda.
-Pyongyang has made rapid progress in its weapons technology under Kim, who inherited power from his father in 2011.
+Pyongyang has made rapid progress in its weapons development under Kim, who inherited power from his father in 2011.

 Last year it carried out its sixth nuclear blast, by far its most powerful to date, and launched missiles capable of reaching the US mainland, sending tensions soaring as Kim and Trump traded personal insults and threats of war.